0

 Itchy front paws only

-If it’s just the front paws that are affected, it’s unlikely to be a Contact Allergy given dogs walk on all four paws!
+If it’s just the front paws that are affected, it’s unlikely to be a contact allergy, given dogs walk on all four paws!
 It’s more likely to be caused by a Psychogenic Itch, triggered anxiety or grief associated with situations like moving house, being rehomed, or being separated from their pack (including their favourite humans!).
 It can also come from more generalised anxiety – this constant licking of paws can be likened to people chewing their nails – so it can also be a habit or compulsive behaviour that started many years ago.

 Our Chewing Paws remedy supports dogs who intensely lick or constantly chew their front paws.
 For more generalised anxiety or compulsive behaviours, try our BioPet Relax remedy.